-- (1) quality is not embedded into the value system of the design and construction process - (2) the roles and accountabilities of those involved are not clearly defined and - (3) there is a general lack of recognition of the value that good design, thorough documentation and construction oversight bring to the overall life cycle costs, maintenance and operations of buildings while meeting the functional needs and expectations of the end-users.
-Current building practice must change from time and cost being put above quality and safety so that people's safety and economic security are not put in jeopardy.
-The Australian Institute of Architects (the Institute) believes that community well-being must be paramount.
+- a) quality is not embedded into the value system of the design and construction process - b) the roles and accountabilities of those involved are not clearly defined and - c) there is a general lack of recognition of the value that good design, thorough documentation and construction oversight bring to the overall life cycle costs, maintenance and operations of buildings while meeting the functional needs and expectations of the end-users.

+Current building practice must change from time and cost being put above quality and safety so that people's welfare and economic security are not jeopardised.
+The Institute believes that community well-being must be paramount.